-In accordance with the Government Corporation Control Act, as amended (31 U.S.C. § 9105), the Department of Justice Office of the Inspector General (OIG) is required to perform an audit of the Federal Prison Industries, Inc. (FPI) annual financial statements.
+Pursuant to the Government Corporation Control Act, as amended (31 U.S.C. § 9105), the Department of Justice Office of the Inspector General (OIG) is required to perform or contract an independent auditor to perform an audit of the Federal Prison Industries, Inc.'s (FPI) annual financial statements.